 To have a conservation plan prepared free of charge, call Diane Matthews-Gehringer, Director of Farmland Preservation 610-336-5680 or email dianematthews-gehringer@lehighcounty.org

 VI.
 MORTGAGES, LIENS AND MINERAL RIGHTS - Please list all mortgagees, lienholders, or owners of mineral rights for the farmland tract.
-You MUST informbelow parties your intention to preserve your property.
+You MUST inform any of the below parties of your intention to preserve your property.
 Lender approvals will be required.